saracooper18/ros4hri-tutorials/README.md

 **engagement_expression.py**

 Computes the engagement of the user firstly using the nodes covered in this tutorial.
+See here the video demo of [engagement detection](https://youtu.be/5Kq0ouKfoIE)

-It does this by using the visual social engagement metric that computes whether the person and the robot are looking at each others (mutual gaze), and divide the result by the distance (eg, you are considered to be engaged if you are looking at each other and sufficiently close.
+It does this by using the visual social engagement metric that computes whether the person and the robot are looking at each others (mutual gaze), and divide the result by the distance eg, you are considered to be engaged if you are looking at each other and sufficiently close.
-The algorithm is described [here] (https://academia.skadge.org/publis/webb2022measuring.pdf)
+The algorithm is described [in this paper](https://academia.skadge.org/publis/webb2022measuring.pdf)

 As if you are using the laptop camera, the full body may not successfully detected, this example uses only the face information.